Preceptors

 Amy Swank, PharmD, BCPS

-Amy is a Critical Care and Emergency Medicine clinical pharmacist at UCHealth – Memorial Central and preceptor for the Critical Care and Emergency Medicine rotations for the PGY1’s and PGY2 Critical Care program.
-She is the primary preceptor for the Neurocritical Care PGY2 rotation.
+Amy is a Medication Safety pharmacist and a preceptor for the Management rotation and Medication Safety rotation.
 She received her Doctor of Pharmacy degree from Butler University in Indianapolis, Indiana.
 She completed her PGY1 and PGY2 Critical Care residency both at St. Vincent Hospital in Indianapolis, Indiana.
-In previous professional lives, she also has experience in internal medicine and surgical services (neurosurgery, trauma, orthopedic, urology, and oncology).
-In her free time, she enjoys trail running with her rescue dog, discovering & creating delicious plant-based meals with her husband, and exploring local & regional hikes with friends & family.
+In previous professional lives, she has experience at UCHealth as a critical care and emergency medicine pharmacist and with internal medicine and surgical services (neurosurgery, trauma, orthopedic, urology, and oncology) experience at other institutions.
+In her time away from work she enjoys staying active with her two kids, husband, and rescue dog – exploring local & regional hikes and time with friends outdoors or over board games and a meal.

 Residents